mmuranko/DSAP_Project_2025/README.md

 - `6.
 Save State`: Saves the current state of the application to `data/saved_states/`.
 - `7.
 Load State`: Loads a previous state from `data/saved_states/`.

-The user can exit the application from the main menu by typing Q and pressing Enter.
+The user can exit the application from the main menu by typing `Q` and pressing Enter.

+When selecting `1.
+Parse IBKR Report` or `7.
+Load State`, the user can choose the file to be parsed or loaded from a list of existing files.

 ---